 Parks Canada is taking action, in collaboration with Indigenous partners and other federal departments, to support the recovery of the endangered Southern Resident Killer Whales through science and monitoring efforts, enforcement, and outreach, interpretation and education programs.

 Join us online to learn more about endangered Southern Resident Killer Whales, their families, their food chain, and actions you can take to help protect them.

 Thank you to the Royal BC Museum, Saturna Island Marine Research and Education Society and Bamfield Marine Science Centre for hosting us in Summer 2020.

 All in-person Southern Resident Killer Whale outreach activities have been cancelled for Summer, Fall and Winter 2020.
 Please check back in February for more information about Spring 2021.

-The 2020 Management Measures have been put in place to minimize disturbance from vessels and to protect Chinook Salmon, an important food source for Southern Resident Killer Whales.
+The 2021 Management Measures have been put in place to reduce disturbance from boats and to protect Chinook Salmon, an important food source for Southern Resident Killer Whales.

 Looking to learn more?
 A number of outreach and education products have been developed in collaboration with Transport Canada, Fisheries and Oceans Canada, Environment and Climate Change Canada and Parks Canada to help raise awareness:

 - Help Protect Southern Resident Killer Whales: Know before you go (brochure)

 If you or your organization are interested in receiving physical copies of any of the products above, please reach out to us directly at: TC.SRKW-ERS.TC@tc.gc.ca

 Have you ever wondered what the scientists and researchers are working on in national parks to help protect Southern Resident Killer Whales?
 Check out the Q&A below to hear from Parks Canada scientists as they share the answers to some frequently asked questions about Southern Resident Killer Whale research in Coastal BC!